natura-cosmeticos/natds-rn/docs/Commiting.md

 This project follows the [conventional commits](https://www.conventionalcommits.org) guidelines to automate our version management and changelog generation.
 A pre-commit hook runs [commit lint](https://commitlint.js.org/) before every commit to ensure commit consistency.
-If you need some help commiting, try running `yarn commit` to commit using the [commitizen](https://github.com/commitizen/cz-cli) tool.
+If you need some help commiting, try running `git cz` to commit using the [commitizen](https://github.com/commitizen/cz-cli) tool.

 > Be sure to check out those links for more information on how conventional commits guidelines and tools